Biggest CCPA Fines and Penalties Explained

 The CPPA was established in July 2020.
 This was after the passing of Proposition 24, which was responsible for the California Privacy Rights Act in 2020.

-It is made up of a 5 board members that are responsible in the regulation, monitoring of the profitability of business that uses or trade California residents data.
+It is made up of 5 board members who are responsible for the regulation and monitoring of the profitability of business that uses or trade California residents’ data.

 Any person who is of the opinion that his or her privacy rights have been infringement may file a complaint with the CPPA.